beaucharman/parallaxify.js/README.md

 # Parallaxify

-Easily add a subtle parallax effect to targeted areas (from here refered to as panels) of a web page.
+Easily add a subtle parallax effect to targeted elements (from here refered to as panels).

-The parallaxify.js file contains two tiny jQuery
+The parallaxify.js file contains two tiny jQuery plugins, parallaxify() as described above, and fitVertically() to help... fit elements vertically.

 ## Usage